Michael P. Sayers1

 M, #181676, b.
 1 April 1856, d.
 21 October 1930

-Sir Edward Allen Brotherton, 1st and last Baron Brotherton was born on 1 April 1856 at Ardwick Green, England.1 He was the son of Theophilus Brotherton.1 He died on 21 October 1930 at age 74 at Kirkham Abbey, Malton, Yorkshire, England, unmarried.1 He was buried on 24 October 1930 at Lawnswood Cemetery, Leeds, Yorkshire, West Riding, England.1
+Edward Allen Brotherton, 1st and last Baron Brotherton was born on 1 April 1856 at Ardwick Green, EnglandG.1 He was the son of Theophilus Brotherton.1 He married Mary Jane Brookes, daughter of Warwick Brookes, in 1882 at Manchester, Lancashire, England.2 He died on 21 October 1930 at age 74 at Kirkham Abbey, Malton, Yorkshire, EnglandG.1 He was buried on 24 October 1930 at Lawnswood Cemetery, Leeds, Yorkshire, West Riding, EnglandG.1

 On his death, his ttiles became extinct.1